We love the easy setup of the eero Pro 6, but the lack of significant internet speed leaves something to be desired. (Photo by Kate Fann)

 Our Verdict: More Amateur Than Pro

 Overall, we enjoyed reviewing the eero Pro 6 system.
-(Photo: Kate Fann)
+(Photo by Kate Fann)

 The biggest takeaway for the eero Pro 6 is its simple setup and installation.
 It was truly refreshing to work with such ease on internet equipment, which certainly hasn’t been my experience in the past when it comes to even basic internet services.
 While this feature is a massive benefit to the device, setting up the equipment is a one-time deal and not the device’s primary function as a whole.